 Berlin Big Data Center (BBDC)bbdc.berlin

-Our mission is to perform groundbreaking research and development, to train the „data scientists“ of tomorrow and to create solutions that facilitate the deep analysis of massive amounts of heterogeneous data sets and streams at high velocity.
+The mission of the Berlin Big Data Center (BBDC) is to perform groundbreaking research and development, to train the „data scientists“ of tomorrow and to create solutions that facilitate the deep analysis of massive amounts of heterogeneous data sets and streams at high velocity.
 In order to optimally prepare industry, science and the society in Germany and Europe for the global Big Data trend, highly coordinated activities in research, teaching, and technology transfer regarding the integration of data analysis methods and scalable data processing are required.
-To achieve this, the Berlin Big Data Center is pursuing the following seven objectives: pooling expertise in scalable data management, conducting fundament research, developing an integrated, declarative and highly scalable open-source system, transferring technology and know-how, educating data scientists, empowering people to leverage “Smart Data” and enabling the general public to conduct sound data-driven decision-making.
+To achieve this, BBDC is pursuing the following seven objectives: pooling expertise in scalable data management, conducting fundament research, developing an integrated, declarative and highly scalable open-source system, transferring technology and know-how, educating data scientists, empowering people to leverage “Smart Data” and enabling the general public to conduct sound data-driven decision-making.

 Contact: Prof. Dr. Volker Markl, Technical University Berlin